When Baby Arrives Early – How Employers Can Help

 The more flexibility, support, and understanding you can show to parents of premature babies, the less they have to worry about.

-You can help your employees in various ways:
+Neonatal leave will help your employees in various ways:

 • Mums of premature babies are twice as likely to suffer from postnatal depression, so may need extra time and support.
+I was on auto-pilot, operating on adrenaline for 6-months and did not fully appreciate the impact on my mental well-being until I was home with space to process.

 Baby can often be in a hospital away from home.
 Added travel, accommodation and childcare costs for siblings can become a real strain for parents.
+And of course, other family members may also be impacted if they are offering support.

 • TOIL (Time off in lieu)

-• Unpaid leave
+• Unpaid leave (i.e. for Grandparents caring for siblings)

 • The ability to work from home